 The Legislature established the Local Agency Investment Fund (LAIF) by Chapter 730, Statutes of 1976.
-LAIF provides local governmental agencies or trustees the opportunity to deposit money with the State Treasurer for the purpose of investment.
+LAIF provides local governmental agencies or trustees the opportunity to deposit money with the State Treasurer for investment purposes.
 In order to derive the maximum rate of return possible, the State Treasurer has elected to invest these monies as a part of the PMIA.